LibraRex

 Maps CSV columns to book fields with row-level validation.
 Reports errors for malformed rows.

-Native file picker on web and mobile via file_picker.
+Native file picker on iOS, Android, and Windows via file_picker.
 Platform download utility handles save correctly per platform.

 🎨 Brand & Themes